DCC-EX/dcc-ex.github.io/docs/ex-commandstation/advanced-setup/controllers.rst

 Connection Types
 =================

-Your controller can connect to the DCC++ EX Command Station several different ways, such as:
+Your controller can connect to the |EX-CS| several different ways, such as:

 * Direct connection using a USB cable
 * 2 wires to an Arduino serial port